polkascan/py-substrate-metadata-docs/docs/composable/crowdloanrewards.md

 ---------
 ### initialize
-Initialize the pallet at the current transaction block.
+Initialize the pallet at the current timestamp.
 #### Attributes
 No attributes